tlensk/Self-targetCRISPR/README.md

 The following three files were downloaded from CRISPRCasdb (Pourcel et al., 2020) accessed in February 2020:

 1. __export.xlsx__ <br>
-a xlsx file from Strain list section (filters: CRISPR level 4, Bacteria and Archaea): <br>
+a xlsx file from Strain list section (filters: CRISPR level 4, Bacteria and Archaea) <br>
-We saved this xlsx file as tab-delimited txt file __export.txt__ for the further analysis. <br>
+We saved this xlsx file as tab-delimited txt file __export.txt__ for the further analysis <br>
 https://crisprcas.i2bc.paris-saclay.fr/MainDb/StrainList